Multi Zone Heating: A Better Alternative To Smart Thermostats?

 So now that we’ve looked at the benefits of a multi zone heating system, let’s take a look at a couple of options that you might consider.

-Honeywell was the first to introduce the circular thermostat as we know it way back in 1953.
-Since then, they’ve been busy bringing things up to date and now offer a single smart thermostat, a voice controlled thermostat (yes, really!) and their multizone heating and cooling offering, Honeywell Evohome.
+Honeywell were the first to introduce the circular thermostat as we know it way back in 1953.
+Since then, they’ve been busy bringing things up to date and now offer a single smart thermostat, a voice controlled thermostat (yes, really!) and their multizone heating offering, Honeywell Evohome.
 With Honeywell Evohome, you can control up to 12 zones in your home.

 Honeywell Evohome can be purchased from several professional plumbing and heating websites.
-For a zoned heating and cooling system with four radiators, you’d need the following (prices are approximate):
+For a zoned heating system with four radiators, you’d need the following (prices are approximate):

 - WiFi Controller: £185